-Upon embarking on a South American adventure, one thing that we knew we wanted to do was to visit to the Amazon Rainforest.
+Upon embarking on a South American adventure – well before we discovered hidden gems like Pailon del Diablo or the Swing at the End of the World, we knew we wanted to do was to visit to the Amazon Rainforest.
 Initially, we were a little scared to make the trip due to safety concerns.
 We wondered:

 - Were we going to get kidnapped and killed by drug lords from Colombia?